-Roughly, async functions provide better syntax for code that uses Promises.
-In order to use async functions, we should therefore understand Promises.
+Async functions provide better syntax for code that uses Promises.
+Promises are therefore required knowledge for understanding async functions.
 They are explained in the previous chapter.

 Consider the following async function: